AlexHahnPublic/MobileProfilesAndDotFiles/README.md

 # Script to import and run all . (dot) files
 (NOTE bash or terminal compatible)

 Ever wish you could simply run a script to customize your (linux or Mac OS) workstation to your predesigned liking?
-With vim we can just store remotely then pull to any machine we're on and run the .sh script to import /execute!
+With git we can just store remotely then pull to any machine we're on and run the .sh script to import /execute!
 Mobile profiles to your tailored liking

 Files to date are: